derickr/dbgp/debugger_protocol.rst

 implementations may add child elements with their own XML namespace for additional data.

 As an example, this is useful for handling STDIN.
 The debugger engine interrupts all STDIN reads, and when a read is done by the application, it sends a notification to the IDE.
 The IDE is then able to do something to let the user know the application is waiting for input, such as placing a cursor in the debugger output window.

-A new feature name is introduced: notify_ok.
-The IDE will call feature_set with the notify_ok name and a TRUE value (1).
+A new feature name is introduced: ``notify_ok``.
+The IDE will call feature_set with the ``notify_ok`` name and a TRUE value (1).
 This lets the debugger engine know that it can send notifications to the IDE.
 If the IDE has not set this value, or sets it to FALSE (0), then the debugger engine MUST NOT send notifications to the IDE.
 If the debugger engine does not understand the notify_ok feature, the call to feature_set should return an error with the